python-sverige/protokoll/styrelsemote/styrelsemote-2015-01-28.md

 ## Sponsoring

-Sponsoring information is on [the site](Sponsoring information is on the front page).
-We need to contact sponsors with that information
+Sponsoring information is on [the site](http://www.pycon.se/sponsorship.html).
+ We need to contact sponsors with that information.

 Jyrki will add the sponsors to the link at the top of the front page.